microsoft/SEAL/README.md

 cmake --build build
 ```

-After the build completes, the output binaries can thenbe found in `build/lib/` and `build/bin/` directories.
+After the build completes, the output binaries can be found in `build/lib/` and `build/bin/` directories.

 Various configuration options can be specified and passed to the CMake build system.
 These are decribed below in sections [Basic CMake Options](#basic-cmake-options) and [Advanced CMake Options](#advanced-cmake-options).